cyverse/atmosphere-docker/README.md

     - Alternatively, modify the docker-compose file to point to your local repositories
 2. `docker-compose build` to build all containers.
 This step will take a while the first time it is run, but will be quicker after that
     - To populate with an existing database, copy the `.sql` file to the `postgres` directory before building
-3. Copy `secrets.env.example` to `secrets.env` and fill it out with the `atmosphere-docker-secrets` repository link and an SSH private key that has access to this repository
-    - You can get your private key in the correct format with this command: `cat ~/.ssh/id_rsa | awk 'ORS="\\n"'`
+3. Clone the `atmosphere-docker-secrets` repository in the same directory as this repository (not inside this repository directory)
 4. `docker-compose up` to start all containers (use the `-d` option to start containers in the background)

+Troposphere changes will be automatically built whenever they are made.

+Atmosphere may have to restart to have all changes (`docker-compose restart atmosphere`).

 ### Tips